Road to Elm - Table of Contents

 Reminder

-In a function always assign your variables within a let
+In a function always assign your variables within a let!

 Comments?
 Give me a shout at @lambda_cat.